-So far, we have mainly studied synchronous algorithms because generally, asynchronous algorithms are often more difficult to obtain and it is substantially harder to reason about asynchronous algorithms than about synchronous ones.
-For instance, computing a BFS tree (cf. Chapter 3) efficiently requires much more work in an asynchronous system.
-However, many real systems are not synchronous and we therefore have to design asynchronous algorithms.
-In this chapter, we will look at general simulation techniques, called synchronizers, that allow to run a synchronous algorithm in an asynchronous environment.
+So far, we have mainly studied synchronous algorithms.
+Generally, asynchronous algorithms are more difficult to obtain.
+Also it is substantially harder to reason about asynchronous algorithms than about synchronous ones.
+For instance, computing a BFS tree (Chapter 2) efficiently requires much more work in an asynchronous system.
+However, many real systems are not synchronous, and we therefore have to design asynchronous algorithms.
+In this chapter, we will look at general simulation techniques, called synchronizers, that allow running synchronous algorithms in asynchronous environments.

-8.1 Basics
+10.1 Basics